 Toronto Blue Jays vs. Texas Rangers

-The Texas Rangers and the Toronto Blue Jays meet for game two of their series in Arlington.
-The Rangers are -175 favorites over the Blue Jays with an over/under run total set at 10.
+The Texas Rangers look to even the score with the Toronto Blue Jays as they meet for game two of their series.
+The Rangers are -175 favorites over the Blue Jays with an over/under run total set at 9.5.

-Texas is 14-4 in their last 18 home games against a team with a winning road record, 1-4 in their last five game two of a series, and 15-7 in Lewis’ last 22 starts as a favorite.
-Toronto is 2-9 in their last 11 road games against a team with a winning record, 1-5 in their last six games as a road underdog, and 0-4 in Alvarez’s last four starts against a team with a winning record.
-Toronto is 5-3 in the last eight meetings of these two.
+Texas is 10-3 in their last 13 home games, 7-3 in their last 10 games as a home favorite, and 8-3 in Harrison’s last 11 starts against the AL East.
+Toronto is 6-2 in their last eight games against a team with a winning record, 3-7 in their last 10 road games, and 2-8 in Litsch’s last 10 starts.
+Toronto is 8-2 in the last 10 meetings of these two.

 Both of these teams can hit and while the pitching is far from awful, I see plenty of offense in this one.
 I’m taking the over 9.5 runs in this ballgame